BND Hamburger Icon

 Open row

 Think of the last time you had a calm day at your medical practice.
 If you can’t remember one, that might be because you’re operating on a traditional fee-for-service model requiring you to see as many patients as possible to turn a profit.
-Many doctors aren’t thrilled about this model, and neither are policymakers.
-That’s why the federal government enacted a law called MACRA in 2015, creating the MIPS program that shifts certain practitioners away from the fee-for-service model.
-Learn all about MACRA and MIPS below.

 What is MACRA?

-MACRA is an acronym for the Medicare Access and CHIP Reauthorization Act.
-(CHIP stands for the Children’s Health Insurance Program.)
+MACRA is an acronym for the Medicare Access and CHIP Reauthorization Act (CHIP stands for the Children’s Health Insurance Program).
 This federal statute went into effect in 2015 and changed how medical practices get reimbursed when they provide care to Medicare patients.
 It shifts Medicare providers from a traditional fee-for-service model to a potentially more progressive value-based healthcare approach.

 According to the Centers for Medicare and Medicaid Services (CMS), MACRA rewards practitioners for the quality of care they provide, rather than the amount.
 This definition falls in line with widely accepted notions of value-based care.